 - Apply the second coat within 24 hours and preferably as soon as the first coat is touch dry.

-Chlorinated Rubber Paint
+Chlorinated Rubber Paint on Floors

 If you’re thinking of painting an area where hygiene is essential, where frequent washing is required and where chemical resistance is a must, then you may want to consider chlorinated rubber paint.
 Because it is very hard wearing, heat resistant, low maintenance and resistant to oils, urine/chemicals and heavy traffic, it is a good choice for many areas.
-If you’re lucky enough to have a swimming pool, chlorinated rubber paint is a great pool/pool room paint.
+If you’re lucky enough to have a swimming pool, chlorinated rubber paint is a great pool/pool room floor paint.
 It’s also a really reliable choice for kennels, livestock areas, feed storage areas, washrooms, and utility rooms etc.

 How to Apply Chlorinated Rubber Paint